bernie-skipole/skitest/docs/index.md

 # Container build documentation

-This documents creating a container on a server, for the full build of the server, see
+This documents creating a container on webparametrics.co.uk, for the full build of the server, see

 [https://bernie-skipole.github.io/webparametrics/](https://bernie-skipole.github.io/webparametrics/)

+This container will serve widgets produced by the skipole framework.

 On server webparametrics.co.uk, as user bernard